stat6250-w18/course-questions-wiki/week-10/README.md

 - *Question* (akrishnamurthy-stat6250): What is an informat in INPUT statement ?
 What are the informats available in SAS ?
 - Question (ljiang11−stat6250): What does the informat $w. stand for?
 - Question (aguenane−stat6250): If the data is arranged in columns and although it is in sequence,is it required that values begin and end in same column for it to be classified as standard data?
-− ∗Question∗ (ldeng11−stat6250): How do you read the column if the column contain both number and letter?
+- *Question* (ldeng11−stat6250): How do you read the column if the column contain both number and letter?